Sasikumar (actor, born 1944): Career

 While in his third year at college, Vijaykumar joined the army and became the second lieutenant; he registered under the name "Vetriselvan", previously conferred upon him by E. V. Ramasamy.
 After completing his college education, he was promoted to lieutenant and went to Patiala.
 During the Sino-Indian War of 1962, he took over the leadership of the Button Bearing Division and won the President's Medal of Valour for driving out soldiers without using the bearings in the war.
 He later went to Madras (now Chennai) after being relieved of his military service, married Sasikala and founded a theatre troupe, acting in many of his plays.
 When filmmaker A. P. Nagarajan saw one of those plays and was impressed with Vijaykumar's performance, he cast him in Thirumalai Thenkumari (1970), making it Vijaykumar's film debut; Vijaykumar adopted the stage name Sasikumar, partly inspired by his wife.
 He went on to act in numerous successful films, including ...Aval!, Kasethan Kadavulada (both 1972), Arangetram, Bharatha Vilas, Rajapart Rangadurai, Suryagandhi (all in 1973), and Vellikizhamai Viratham (1974).

 Death

 Sasikumar was leaving for a Congress public meeting when Sasikala was caught in a fire when she lit cooking gas in the kitchen.
-When Sasikumar tried to save his wife from the fire, a fire spread on her.
-Both were taken to Royapettah Hospital.
-However, both died on 24 August 1974.
-They had two children at the time, a six-year old daughter and a four-year old son, who were subsequently raised by their grandmother.
+When Sasikumar tried to save his wife from the fire, it engulfed them both.
+They were taken to Royapettah Hospital, where both died on 24 August 1974.
+They had two children, a six-year old daughter and a four-year old son, who were subsequently raised by their grandmother.
 His son Vijayasarathy was a Sun TV anchor who hosted many successful programs in the 1990s and 2000s.